d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 $E[(x-\mu)/\sigma] = (\mu - \mu)/\sigma = 0$.
 To check the variance we use $E[(x-\mu)^2] = \sigma^2$
 and thus the transformed variable has unit variance.
-The reason for 'normalizing' the data is that it brings all features to the same order of magnitude.
+The reason for "normalizing" the data is that it brings all features to the same order of magnitude.
 After all, we do not know *a priori* which features are likely to be relevant.